Charles1855/Student-Management-Project/README.md

 Otherwise, an error message is shown.
 The logout() function confirms logout and returns to the login screen.

-Window Layout.
+Window Layout:

 The window is the main container with a size of 750x550 pixels and a light teal background.
 It contains multiple frames for login, dashboard, student, and course management.

-Dashboard.
+Dashboard:

 The dashboard provides navigation buttons:
 - Manage Students: Opens the student management interface.
 - Manage Courses: Opens the course management interface.
 - Logout: Logs out the current user.

-Student Management.
+Student Management:

 This section allows the admin to:
 - Add new students with complete details.